shubh305/Linux-Server-Configuration-FSND-/README.md

   Now add the public keys into the authorized_keys file.

-  Open the sshd_config file.

-  `sudo nano etc/ssh/sshd_config `

   #### Source : [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)

 ### 4. Change the SSH port from 22 to 2200 and disable root login and password authentication.

+  Open the sshd_config file:

+  `sudo nano /etc/ssh/sshd_config`

-  Find and set the following to this:-
+  Set the following to this:-

   `Port 2200`